Greening South Cambs Hall

 - LED lighting upgrade – reducing the building’s current energy consumption by 15%

 - Building energy management system renewal – will maximise renewable energy use through controls integrated with the GSHP and the chiller

 - Chiller efficiency improvements – reducing the building’s current energy consumption by 28%

 - Air handling unit fan replacement – reducing the building’s energy consumption by 20%

 - Electrical vehicle chargers – to encourage staff and visitors to move away from traditional petrol and diesel cars

-The project team is working towards an overall completion date of March 2021.
-Planning permission is currently being sought after for 2 parts of the 7 streams of work: the GSHP and solar carport.
+Planning consent was approved in September 2020 for 2 parts of the 7 streams of work: the GSHP and solar carport.

-If you have any general questions that are unrelated to the planning application, then please contact us at Greening@scambs.gov.uk.
+If you have any general questions, then please contact us at Greening@scambs.gov.uk.

 Was this web page helpful?